XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

 ## 🎙️STEP FOUR: Test the solution

-_Before you conduct your interviews, prepare a simple script.
-Use this as a guide and as a way to take notes as you go forward.
-Come up with your own list of questions you want to ask for the selected visualization.
-Keep the questions broad so you can get the most value out of your feedback.
-Then, document answers to your questions here._

 **Questions:**

 - Can you tell me what you think this is?
 - Can you describe to me what this is telling you?
 - Is there anything you find surprising or confusing?
 - Who do you think is the intended audience for this?
+-Is there anything you would change or do differently?
 - I'm a bit worried that after my redesign, the chart might become somewhat dull, or called less attractive to look at.
 The original data visualization is actually quite engaging and interesting.
-- Is there anything you would change or do differently?
 - Is there anything else that might want to be added?
 I'm welcome to every comment!

 **Interviewers:**